hollowbit/catan-colonization-mod/RULES.md

 ## Scenario

 The empires of the world have discovered a new prosperous land.
-With the hope of bringing new riches to their empires, they send settlers to establish new profitable colonies.
+With the hope of bringing riches to their empires, they send settlers to establish profitable colonies.

 ![Overview of Game](img/overview.jpg)